Yes, Condoms Do Expire & How You Store Them Matters

 If you’re considering keeping your condoms in your car, think of them as you would a pet.
 You wouldn’t leave your pet in the car in the heat, so don’t leave your condoms.
 They’re not going to survive, even if you leave the window cracked and provide a bowl of water.
 Give it a miss.

 Where Should I Keep My Condoms when I’m Traveling or On the Go?

 Remember the rule of three when taking your condoms on the go.
 A condom may be damaged or break, and you’ll want a backup so you can keep going.
 Plus, you might want to go again, or switch from vaginal to anal sex – and you need a new condom every time.
 If you’re thinking of hooking up, keep three unexpired, properly stored condoms at the ready.

 Keeping condoms in your backpack, briefcase, or messenger bag can be a good idea as long as you don’t put hot electronics, like your laptop, phone, or charger pack, or sharp objects such as keys or pens in with the condoms.
 Make sure you don’t leave your backpack in the car where it can get too hot.

 If you’re traveling by plane, keep your condoms in your carry-on luggage.
 The cargo hold of an airplane is not temperature-controlled, and your condoms may be damaged by the extreme temperatures.

 Plus, how are you going to join the mile-high club if your condoms are in your checked bag?
 Think about it.

 Tell Me Some Good Places to Hide My Condoms

-Before you head out, take three condoms from your stash and hide them in a coin purse, empty gum or mint tin, or a small makeup or toiletries bag.
+Before you head out, take three condoms from your stash and hide them in a coin pouch, ID-wallet keychain, empty gum or mint tin, or a small makeup or toiletries bag.
 You can also purchase condom cases for an elegant solution.

 Can You Wash a Condom and Reuse It?